- Click here to view our Privacy Notice and scan the QR code to view the National VET Data Policy.

 - Other general purposes – for other general business purposes such as to maintain the day-to-day operation and security of our websites and applications and to conduct internal marketing and demographic studies and to contact you for consumer research.

 We may disclose personal information to third party suppliers that we use in the course of providing our services and products, our related bodies corporate and our advisors.
 We may also disclose personal information to government and regulatory authorities and other organisations, as required or authorised by law.
-We will take reasonable steps to ensure that any third party to whom we disclose personal information are bound by confidentiality and privacy obligations in relation to the protection of your personal information.
+We will take reasonable steps to ensure that any third party to whom we disclose personal information to are bound by confidentiality and privacy obligations in relation to the protection of your personal information.
 Please note that third parties may also collect personal information directly from you.

 We may disclose your personal information to our related bodies corporate if it is necessary for one of the purposes for which the information has been disclosed to us.
 Apart from this, your personal information is never shared, sold, rented or otherwise disclosed except if required by law or with your consent.
 At any time you may opt-out of receiving any communications from us (other than as required for the operation of our business e.g. regarding payment of accounts).
 See below for our contact details.